Stealing Beauty

-Stealing Beauty (Beauté volée; Io ballo da sola) is a 1996 drama film directed by Bernardo Bertolucci and starring Liv Tyler, Joseph Fiennes, Jeremy Irons, Sinéad Cusack, and Rachel Weisz.
-Written by Bertolucci and Susan Minot, the film is about a young American woman who travels to a lush Tuscan villa near Siena to stay with family friends of her poet mother, who recently died.
-The film was an international co-production between France, Italy, and the United Kingdom.
+Stealing Beauty (Beauté volée; Io ballo da sola) is a 1996 coming-of-age drama film directed by Bernardo Bertolucci and starring Jeremy Irons, Liv Tyler, Sinéad Cusack, Jean Marais, Donal McCann, D. W. Moffett, Stefania Sandrelli and Rachel Weisz.
+Written by Bertolucci and Susan Minot, the film is about a 19-year-old American girl who travels to a lush Tuscan villa near Siena to stay with family friends of her poet mother, who recently died.
+It is an international co-production of France, Italy and the United Kingdom.

-Stealing Beauty premiered in Italy in March 1996, and was officially selected for the 1996 Cannes Film Festival in France in May.
-It was released in the United States on June 14, 1996.
+Stealing Beauty was released in Italy in March 1996, and was officially selected for the 1996 Cannes Film Festival in May.
+It was released in the United States on 14 June 1996.

 The film was made entirely in the Tuscany region of Italy during the summer of 1995.
 The main location for filming was the estate of Castello di Brolio, and a small villa on the property.